-- (a) Whether the supplier is a Material Outsourced Provider (MOP); and - (b) Whether the supplier is above the materiality threshold which is set by our operating expenditure through our annual budget cycle
+- (a) Whether the supplier is a Material Outsourced Provider (MOP); and - (b) Whether the supplier is above the materiality threshold which is set by our operating expenditure through our annual budget cycle (e.g. greater than 1% of total annual operating and administration expenditure).

-To meet the materiality criterion test, the supplier needs to meet both (a) and (b) above.
+To meet the materiality criterion test, the supplier needs to meet both (a) and (b) above